ex0-tekk/Legend-of-SkyrimVR/README.md

 - IMPORTANT REMINDER: -DO NOT- install ANYthing into your C:/Program Files or C:/Program Files (x86) folders, due to admin restrictions.

-- Open your Legend of SkyrimVR wabbajack file and on the bottom right select the Install Location ( 3 Dots ... ) select the LoSVR folder you created, the download section will automatically pick the mod folder for you inside of itself, or you can select a different folder to keep the downloaded zipped mods separate, it’s your choice.
+- Open your Legend of SkyrimVR wabbajack file and on the bottom right select the **Install Location ( 3 Dots ... )**, now select the LoSVR folder you created and the download section will automatically pick the mod folder for you inside of itself, or you can select a different folder to keep the downloaded zipped mods separate, it’s your choice.

-- Now click the big blue arrow, sit back & relax while it installs, if you’re curious, you can watch the mod info that pops up to get an idea of what’s being installed, you can also download this file ➡️ [Legend of SkyrimVR 1.0.6.wabbajack.manifest.json](https://drive.google.com/drive/folders/1_5suHgHvNpEzpTxWGui9EegiW9sq31Kc?usp=sharing), then simply drag and drop it into the [Wabbajack Manifest Website](https://www.wabbajack.org/#/modlists/manifest) to see all the mods being installed, you are downloading over 500 mods so just be patient & let it finish, if it freezes then simply start the process over, to do this, open the Legend of SkyrimVR wabbajack file & click the arrow again without doing anything else & it will resume where it left off.
+- Now **click the big blue arrow**, sit back & relax while it installs, if you’re curious, you can watch the mod info that pops up to get an idea of what’s being installed, you can also download this file ➡️ [**Legend of SkyrimVR 1.0.6.wabbajack.manifest.json**](https://drive.google.com/drive/folders/1_5suHgHvNpEzpTxWGui9EegiW9sq31Kc?usp=sharing), then simply drag and drop it into the [**Wabbajack Manifest Website**](https://www.wabbajack.org/#/modlists/manifest) to see all the mods being installed, you are downloading over 500 mods so just be patient & let it finish, if it freezes then simply start the process over, to do this, open the Legend of SkyrimVR wabbajack file & click the arrow again without doing anything else & it will resume where it left off.

-- After install is finished, close the Wabbajack window & proceed to your LoSVR folder, open the Game Files Folder, then drag & drop ALL of these files into your SkyrimVR root folder, there *should* be only 1 overwrite notification for the Skyrim.ini file, this overwrite is correct, do it.
+- After install is finished, **close the Wabbajack window & proceed to your LoSVR folder, then open the GameFilesFolder**, now drag & drop **ALL of these files** into your **SkyrimVR root folder**, there _should_ be only 1 overwrite notification, this is for the Skyrim.ini file and is correct, do it.

+---

-### 3F - SkyrimVR ini Tweaker
+### **3F - SkyrimVR ini Tweaker**

-There are a few .ini settings you *should* be aware of, because we don’t all use the same PC / HMD, so it’s best to adjust these based on your HMD resolution and CPU threads.
+There are a few .ini settings you _should_ be aware of, because we don’t all use the same PC / HMD, so it’s best to adjust these based on your HMD resolution and CPU threads.

 NOTE: Windows 11 users can ONLY USE MO2 2.4.2 or later.